DJI RumorsDJI Rumors

 Transmission: O5 Antennas Spotted

-FCC filings referenced “SDR Transceiver 2” for the Lito X1, which industry watchers interpret as DJI’s next-generation O5 OcuSync transmission system.
-The leaked images support this — the X1’s rear arms show antenna cutouts that differ from the Mini 5 Pro’s O4 layout, with what appears to be a dual-band antenna configuration on each rear arm.
+FCC filings referenced “SDR Transceiver 2” for the Lito X1, which industry watchers read as DJI’s next-generation O5 OcuSync transmission system — and DJI confirmed exactly that at launch.
+The X1’s rear arms carry the dual-band antenna cutouts the leaks spotted, distinct from the Mini 5 Pro’s O4 layout.

-The Lito 1 is expected to use a simpler Wi-Fi transmission system, similar to the Mini 4K, keeping it affordable for beginners.
+The Lito 1 uses a simpler transmission tier, keeping it affordable for beginners.

-Lito X1 vs Lito 1: What the Leaks Confirm
+Lito X1 vs Lito 1: The Confirmed Spec Sheet

 The Retail Box Leak: Fly More Combo Confirmed